Mo-Abdelhameed/Multiclass-Classification-Py-Template/README.md

    - Container runs as user 1000.
 Provide appropriate read-write permissions to user 1000 for the bind mount.
 Please follow the principle of least privilege when setting permissions.
 The following permissions are required:
      - Read access to the `inputs` directory in the bind mount.
 Write or execute access is not required.
      - Read-write access to the `outputs` directory and `model` directories.
 Execute access is not required.
-4. You can run training with or without hyperparameter tuning:
-   - To run training without hyperparameter tuning (i.e. using default hyperparameters), run the container with the following command container: <br/>
-     `docker run -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs classifier_img train` <br/>
-     where `classifier_img` is the name of the container.
-This will train the model and save the artifacts in the `model_inputs_outputs/model/artifacts` directory in the bind mount.
-   - To run training with hyperparameter tuning, issue the command: <br/>
-     `docker run -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs classifier_img train -t` <br/>
-     This will tune hyperparameters,and used the tuned hyperparameters to train the model and save the artifacts in the `model_inputs_outputs/model/artifacts` directory in the bind mount.
-It will also save the hyperparameter tuning results in the `model_inputs_outputs/outputs/hpt_outputs` directory in the bind mount.
-5. To run batch predictions, place the prediction data file in the `model_inputs_outputs/inputs/data/testing` directory in the bind mount.
+4. To run batch predictions, place the prediction data file in the `model_inputs_outputs/inputs/data/testing` directory in the bind mount.
 Then issue the command: <br/>
    `docker run -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs classifier_img predict` <br/>
    This will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `model_inputs_outputs/outputs/predictions/` in the bind mount.